How to Make Sourdough Pie Crust (with sourdough discard)

 Jump to:

-Why You'll Love This Sourdough Pie Crust
+Why You'll Love This Sourdough Discard Pie Crust

 • It's a great use for your sourdough starter!
 After I feed my starter I love keeping it in a mason jar in the refrigerator.
 You can use it for so many delicious recipes!